I saw Darth Vader in San Antonio. No, really! He was wandering around the riverwalk. And I have photos to prove it! Keep reading…

 And there’s a toilet seat dedicated to troll dolls.
 Because of course.

+Hope you enjoyed the San Antonio pictures and photos from elsewhere in the state.
 Thanks for coming along on my ride through southern Texas!